-Zoning Objective: 'To protect and provide for attractive and accessible public open active) and to provide additional areas of public open spaces.
+Zoning Objective: 'To protect and provide for attractive and accessible public open spaces and amenity areas.

+The purpose of this zoning is to retain existing public open spaces (both passive and active) and to provide additional areas of public open spaces.
 The Planning Authority will not normally permit development that would result in a loss of established open space or lands zoned for open space and amenity.
 An exception may be made where appropriate compensatory provision is made elsewhere in the plan area.